What is Palliative Care?

 - Provides bereavement care and counseling to surviving family and friends.

 There are a number of hospice care providers in the Bay Area.
-We provide links to three of them below.
+We provide links to four of them below.
 However, everyone is encouraged to carry out their own investigation to determine which organization best suits their needs.

 Hospice of the Valley “At Hospice of the Valley, our goal is to provide expert care that enhances your quality of life wherever you call home, whether it is a private residence, an assisted living facility, nursing home or hospital.”